The Gardens of Temple Dinsley

 which were prolonged without flagging until long after the day had dawned yesterday morning.”

-The glasshouses had been removed (probably to The Cottage - see later); there was an uninterrupted
+The glass-houses had been removed (probably to The Cottage - see later); there was an

-straight path from the west side of the mansion to a gate beside School Lane - which was crossed at
+uninterrupted straight path from the west side of the mansion to a gate beside School Lane - which

 Sketches by E H New, dated between 1894 and 1898, portray aspects of this new scheme:

-houses.
-He leased the property from William Henry Darton for twenty-one years from 29 September
+glass houses.
+He leased the property from William Henry Darton for twenty-one years from

-Weeks leased about twenty-five acres which included the mansion, outbuildings, garden park and
+Twenty-five acres were rented which included the mansion, outbuildings, garden park and grounds

-grounds - but not Temple Farm and its fields or The Long Walk and Shrubberry beside the Hitchin
+- but not Temple Farm and its fields or The Long Walk and the shrubberry beside the Hitchin Road

 Apart from two small areas to the north of the house, there does not appear to be much garden

 planting.
-A comparison with the map of 1873 shown below illustrates changes which were made in
+A comparison with the map of 1873 shown below illustrates the changes which were made

-Map of area around Temple Dinsley leased by John Weeks
+Map of the area around Temple Dinsley leased by John Weeks

 Fir trees